Sounds odd right?

 backyard bird feeders.

-Please tell your unusual bird stories too by using this form!
+Please tell your unusual bird stories too by using the form below!

-- Unusual Bird Sighting - Occasionally unusual birds arrive at our backyard bird feeders.
-These birds often delight us and these sighting is no exception.
+- Unusual Bird Sighting Occasionally unusual birds arrive at our backyard bird feeders.
+These birds often delight us and this sighting is no exception.